2ToThe10th/miniFS/README.md

-writeln FD text - as write, but add \n in the end seek FD new_place - change FD place to new_place. new_place might be less than size of file stat file_name - size of file_name statfd FD - stat of file in FD close FD - close file descriptor (need to delete files)
+writeln FD text - as write, but add \n in the end seek FD new_place - change FD place to new_place. new_place might be less than size of file stat file_name - size of file_name statfd FD - size of file in FD close FD - close file descriptor (need to delete files)
 ```